svivoli/Workout-Tracker/README.md

 ## Developer Experience

 Given front end code (although I manipulated and added to the styling a bit) and asked to create backend.
-This involved running node seed to establish the mongo database as well as creating app.js, html-routes.js, and api-routes.js.
+This involved running npm run seed to establish the mongo database as well as creating app.js, html-routes.js, and api-routes.js.

 --Sarah Vivoli